pitt-crc/crc-service-portal/docs/install/python.md

 # Deploying with Python

-Keystone-API can be installed using system packages and managed using the systemd service manager.
+Keystone-API can be installed directly on a machine using system packages.
 Doing so requires administrative privileges and assumes you are managing system services via systemd.

-These instructions also assume you are installing applications under a dedicated, unprivileged user account called `keystone`.
+!!! note

+    When deploying to production, it is strongly recommended to install the application under a dedicated, unprivileged service account.
+    In the following example, a user account called `keystone` is used.

 ## Installing the API